The PSAT is tomorrow … dun dun dun! So what should you study the night before the PSAT?

 It’s in the bag

 Before you let your head hit the pillow, make sure you’ve first prepped your backpack for Test Day.
 You don’t want to worry about this the day of the exam; you’ll just want to grab it and go.
-Fill your bag with several pre-sharpened No.2 pencils, a big eraser, a scientific calculator, tissues, healthy snacks (think trail mix, fruit, granola bars), a bottle of water, and anything else you might need on Test Day.
+You don’t need to bring much to the Digital PSAT, but you will you will want to make sure your device is fully charged and that the app is installed and exam setup is complete before your test day.
 Try to anticipate and avoid anything that may distract you or prevent you from doing your best on the PSAT.
+Check the College Board website for the complete list of what to bring to the PSAT.
 By following all the tips above, a good score is in the bag!